chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 *  [wpusersplugin.com](http://wpusersplugin.com) - a suite of plugins to help with membership sites.
 Major plugin is [amr users](http://wordpress.org/extend/plugins/amr-users/)

 == Frequently Asked Questions ==

+PLEASE get your widgets working in a sidebar BEFORE activating this plugin, and PLEASE read https://wordpress.org/plugins/amr-shortcode-any-widget/installation/ before asking any questions.

 **Widget help, the widget is doing this, when it should do that**